 Sanchez and the project team – which included the project manager (Texas Department of Transportation), contractor (Harper Brothers Construction), engineer (LAN) and landscape architect (Design Workshop) – met twice-monthly via phone in the early days of construction to discuss any unforeseen field conditions, material delays or budget overruns.
 Those meetings have transitioned to semi-monthly on-site inspections as the project gets closer to completion.

-Despite the challenges – which include weather delays caused by the heavy May rains – the project is only about 90 days behind schedule.
-The roadway and curbs will be complete by the end of June and the sidewalks and landscaping will be complete in mid-July.
 “Our biggest challenge to completing this project will be the current shortage of landscaping materials and trees,” said Sanchez.
 “We’re getting most of the trees and plant materials from Florida.”

 Street to open for summer driving

 As construction winds down over the next few months, the project completion will be a relief to the property owners along Walnut Bend, as well as the residents and tenants who work or live along this busy neighborhood roadway.
 “Our property owners have been so cooperative throughout this process,” said Sanchez.
 “And Harper Brothers did a great job of accommodating them.”
 For example, when known water outages were expected, Westchase District staff would communicate with property managers to find out whether they preferred to experience that outage during the day or overnight.